ruggeri/architecture_lecture/illustrator_files/QUESTIONS.md

 03. Note that if you are trying to do reads, you still need to lock if you want true isolation.
     01. Mention that this has bad latency.
+    02. You can quickly mention problem with async replication.
-    02. Mention concept of snapshot reads.
+    03. Mention concept of snapshot reads.
 04. At this point return to Drive slides.
 05. Demonstrate problem with trivial leader election idea.
 06. Talk about majority voting and idea of Raft.